 Make sure that the shows you play have a proper online presence.
 Ask fans to upload a picture or video using a pre-established hashtag during the show.
 Promote the hashtag and the group’s account in the venue screens.
 Have a marketing team set up a “merchandise for follow” stand, with giveaways for anyone who follows the band on the spot.

 Meeting up with musicians, industry people and influential artists is a great way to gain exposure.
 Organize a jam session or meeting, upload a picture of the moment and tag the person on Instagram.
 Not only will this help your digital clout, but it’s a scenario for joint ventures and future projects.
 No celebrity is too big for this strategy.
 Just ask Steven Tyler, who uploaded a picture of him and Ringo Starr along with some well-deserved praise.

 Don’t Post too Often

 Finally, while there is much potential in Instagram for promoting your music, uploading too many or too few pictures might create the opposite effect.
 In other words, don’t overpost, but don’t underpost either.
 While finding this balance may be difficult, a good rule of thumb is posting twice a day, but feel free to tweak it to your advantage.
 Use tools like SimplyMeasured or IconoSquare to figure out the best time in the day to post.
 If all of this sounds too overwhelming, Planetary Group can help get your name out there.
-Just give us a call in L.A. at (323) 952-5050, or in Boston at (617) 517-4193.
+Just give us a call in at (323) 952-5050.